The Nduranz Caffeine Ingestion Protocol outlines the appropriate use of caffeine before and during physical activity for the best results.

 Possible Side Effects

-Caffeine has some side effects, so don’t overdo it.
+Caffeine has some side effects, so it's important to not overdo it.

-Some athletes report having increased heart rate, anxiety levels, and a need to visit a toilet after drinking caffeinated beverages.
+Some athletes report having increased heart rate and anxiety levels, or need to go to the bathroom due to caffeine.

 To avoid any problems, test the caffeine ingestion protocol before important training sessions or races.